Quickstart Guide

 After installation, you can find Warp in your Applications folder.

-After installation, you may be prompted to sign up for a Warp account.
+After installation, you will be prompted to sign up for a Warp account.
+You have the option to skip this step.
 If you're having issues logging in, you can check out the Login Troubleshooting page.

 If you sign up using Google or GitHub, Warp only gets access to the associated email address.
 Visit the Privacy page for more details on Warp's approach to privacy.